CQUPT-HuBo90/MLEDataset/README.md

    Qualified teams are required to submit their code within 3 days.

-   + **Required**: Inference code + instructions
+   + **Required**: Inference code, model weights, and instructions

-     The code must generate the results from the provided method or pipeline, should not contain hardcoded outputs, and should be runnable with the provided instructions.
+     The code must generate the results using the provided model, must not contain hardcoded outputs, and must be runnable with the provided instructions.

    + Optional: Training code

    We will verify whether the outputs are reproducible by running the provided code.

-   + Submission link: [\[QoMEX 2026\] Final Code Submission](https://docs.google.com/forms/d/e/1FAIpQLSeLbSeyUx43EUjoAhydeDtrh9ooZGfJlBwuyGMwWAuv_FUMeA/viewform?usp=header)
+   + Submission link: [\[QoMEX 2026\] Final Code Submission](https://forms.gle/6DkD7gJarjYT5b8x7)
-   + Deadline: March 25, 2026, 23:59 (UTC+8)
+   + Deadline: ~~March 25, 2026, 23:59 (UTC+8)~~ March 29, 2026, 23:00 (UTC+8)

+   > We have observed that a number of teams have not submitted their code.
+As code submission is required for result verification and reproducibility, entries without corresponding code will be considered invalid.
+   >
+   > To ensure fairness and allow all teams to complete this requirement, we have extended the code submission deadline.
+This additional period is intended solely for verification purposes and does not affect the previously submitted results.

+   Submissions will undergo numerical consistency verification.
+Small discrepancies are allowed to account for reasonable numerical differences (e.g., due to precision limits or floating-point computations).
+Submissions that fail to meet the consistency criteria will be deemed invalid.

 ## Evaluation